Addi Somekh: Balloon hats and improvisation

-Travels & Publications
+Travels and publications

-California-born Somekh met Queens native and amateur photographer Charlie Eckert in 1995.
-After witnessing the joyous effect they had when wearing extravagant balloon hats to a Halloween party, the duo quickly hatched a plan to travel the world making balloon hats for people of divergent cultures and backgrounds.
-During their travels, they tested their theory of the universal response of joy and laughter, which is often elicited from they called the "Balloon Hat experience."
+Somekh met amateur photographer Charlie Eckert in 1995.
+After witnessing the effect they had when wearing balloon hats to a Halloween party, they planned to travel the world making balloon hats for people of divergent cultures and backgrounds.
+During their travels, they tested their theory of the universal response of joy and laughter.

-They visited 34 countries and 20 of the United States on a self-funded balloon hat world tour between 1996-1999.
-The travels of Addi Somekh and photographer Charlie Eckert are documented in three calendars (2002, 2003, 2004) titled “The Varieties of the Balloon Hat Experience,” and a full-color, 152-page book called The Inflatable Crown, released by Chronicle Books in 2001.
-The pair received widespread press and acclaim for their journeys, including features in InTouch Weekly, the Los Angeles Times, LA Weekly, Bizarre (magazine), and other magazines.
-Somekh and his Balloon Bass were featured on NPR on September 3, 2003, in an interview and segment produced by Rory Johnston.
+They visited 34 countries and 20 of the United States on a self-funded balloon hat world tour between 1996 and 1999.
+These travels are documented in three calendars (2002, 2003, 2004) titled “The Varieties of the Balloon Hat Experience,” and a book called The Inflatable Crown, released by Chronicle Books in 2001.
+Their journeys were covered by InTouch Weekly, the Los Angeles Times, LA Weekly and Bizarre (magazine).
+Somekh and his Balloon Bass appeared on NPR on September 3, 2003, in an interview and segment produced by Rory Johnston.

 Exhibits

-Somekh's balloon art has been featured in several museum and cultural center exhibits.
-In 2008, the Skirball Cultural Center hosted The Inflatable Crown, a show featuring Charlie Eckert's photographs of Somekh's balloon hats and a documentary highlighting their travels.
-Balloon sculptures crafted by Somekh were later displayed at the Santa Cruz Museum of Art and History for a fall 2017 show.
+Somekh's balloon art has been displayed in several museum and cultural center exhibits.
+In 2008, the Skirball Cultural Center hosted The Inflatable Crown, a show of Eckert's photographs of Somekh's balloon hats and a documentary highlighting their travels.
+Balloon sculptures by Somekh were later displayed at the Santa Cruz Museum of Art and History for a fall 2017 show.
 Ballooniverse featured three changing installations crafted entirely out of balloons: Balloon Garden, The Elephant and Six Blind Men, and Balloon Graffiti with Spray Paint Artist Cernesto.
 At the end of 2017, Somekh also helped produce The Great Mystery Show, an exhibit at the American Visionary Art Museum featuring the work of blind South Korean balloon artist HongSeok Goh.
 Together, the artists collaborated with seven other balloon twisters to create a giant sculptures of turtles, elephants, and dragons.

 Teaching

-During an art residency at Cowell College of UC Santa Cruz in 2012, Somekh founded the Balloon Art Brigade—an organization that teaches people how to make balloon art and use it to spread joy in their communities.
-The organization regularly volunteers at nursing homes and homeless shelters, and it aims to expand to college campuses around the country.
+During an art residency at Cowell College of UC Santa Cruz in 2012, Somekh founded the Balloon Art Brigade, an organization aiming to teach people how to make balloon art and use it to spread joy in their communities.

 In 2014, Somekh began teaching a philosophy course at Cowell College.
-His course, Meaning, Paradox, and Love: Mary Holmes and Beyond, has grown from 13 to 130 students in four years.
-For their final project, students are instructed to interview seniors in the Santa Cruz, California community who are over 70-years-old.
-In these interviews, the students ask their interviewees how meaning, paradox, and love have played out in their lives.
+His course, "Meaning, Paradox, and Love: Mary Holmes and Beyond", has grown from 13 to 130 students in four years.